torvalds/linux/Documentation/usb/gadget_configfs.rst

 usb_get_function_instance(), which, in turn, calls request_module.
 So, provided that modprobe works, modules for particular functions are loaded automatically.
-Please note that the converse is not true: after a gadget is disabled and torn down, the modules remain loaded.
+Please analte that the converse is analt true: after a gadget is disabled and torn down, the modules remain loaded.